 There are two outreach activities which occur during the summer in which REU students have had the opportunity to participate.
 One is a trip to the Franklin Institute in Philadelphia to learn about how science is conveyed in a museum setting.
 The other is helping to staff a science booth during Kids Day of the Central Pennsylvania Arts Fest,which happens in downtown State College.
 Both of these experiences provide an opportunity to learn and practice how science is conveyed to the public.

 The focus of this REU program is on scientific communication and interdisciplinary research.
 Each week will will have a meeting where we will cover topics of professional development aimed at boosting your communication skills in a research setting(communicating with the public, to your peers, or to other scientists).
-There will also be research talks where faculty will describe their work and other exciting current developments in their field.
+There will also be research talks where faculty will describe their current research and other exciting current developments in their field.
 There will be plenty of time for discussion and questions.
-To foster discussion about science and other topics there will also be picnics, outings and other recreational activities organized to encourage the participating undergraduates to get to know the graduate students, postdocs and faculty on an informal level.
-This is one of the best ways of really getting a feel for what a career in science and engineering is all about.
+To foster discussion about science and other topics there will also be networking and teambuilding activities organized to encourage everyone to get to know each other, and graduate students, postdocs and faculty on an informal level.
+This is one of the best ways to get a feel for what a career in science and engineering is all about.

 Finally, at the end of the summer we will have a joint research symposium on the projects that have been carried out.
 Each student will give a short presentation on their project and a poster about their research to an audience of the other students who were engaged in summer reserach, your graduate mentors and faculty advisors.